top of page

 More

 Joey’s films and live performances have been exhibited at venues and museums all around the world.
+Joey has created a prolific and acclaimed body of moving image work including shorts, installations, soundscapes and film-related performances.
 He was the recipient of the Willard Van Dyke Award for Non-Fiction Film, the Kodak Film Award and awarded Best Experimental Film at many international film festivals.
 He is often invited to present and discuss his work in person.

-Joey holds a BFA from the State University of New York at Purchase's Conservatory of Theatre Arts and Film and is a forensic social worker with a Masters Degree in Social Work from Hunter College.
-He served as a creative writing and screenwriting instructor at Rikers Island, NYC Department of Corrections (Inmate Education Program) and the GMDC George Motchan Detention Center.
+Joey holds a Bachelor's of Fine Arts degree (Cum Laude) from the State University of New York at Purchase's Conservatory of Theatre Arts and Film, and is a forensic social worker with a Master's of Social Work (LCMSW) degree from Hunter College School of Social Work.
+Joey began his career as an Art Therapist in hospitals and correctional facilities across the U.S. He served as a college prep, creative writing and screenwriting instructor at Rikers Island, NYC Department of Corrections (Inmate Education Program) and the GMDC George Motchan Detention Center.
 His non-fiction film studies have received stipend support from The Research Foundation of State University of New York.
 In 2013 he interviewed Cuban dissident blogger Yoani Sanchez for the State Department.
 He has testified for the 'Compassionate Release' of dying female inmates before the Board of Parole in Sacramento, California.
 He has exhibited at PS1 MoMA, CANNES France, CCA Centre for Contemporary Art in Glasgow Scotland, MASS MoCA, Participant, Inc, the Syracuse International and Ann Arbor Film Festivals among others.
 His work has appeared in a variety of publications including Dazed, Art Forum, Millennium Film Journal, Cineaste, and has been featured on NPR, BBC UK, and PBS broadcasts.
 He has written and published many short stories, Punk Rock Tisha Girl, Homewrecka, Lines of Resolution and The Colors of Spring.
 In 2022, Joey was awarded and recognized by Corrections-Based Operations (CBO) for his dedication, work and commitment to Criminal Justice Initiatives service in the community.

-The artist is a political junkie who directs, performs, blogsshark cage dives, lives and works in the United States and Europe.
+The artist writes, directs, performs, blogsshark cage dives, and lives and works in the United States and Europe.
 Joey is currently working on his first feature-length film commissioned by the United Kingdom.
-He served as Executive Director of the Millennium Film Workshop from 2016 to 2022 and created his own DIY underground avant-garde screening/reading series in New York City called, Hijack!
+He served as Executive Director of the Millennium Film Workshop from 2016 to 2022 and created his own DIY underground avant-garde screening/reading series in New York City called, Hijack! .
+Joey currently serves as Co-Director of the annual 'Pixelvision' international film festival PXLTHIS, together with Frank Zappa archivist, artist Gerry Fialka.

-The Museum of Modern Art , MoMA exhibited Joey's 16mm film work in 2022.
-The 2023 Ann Arbor Film Festival presented Joey's experimental films screened at the legendary Michigan State theatre.
-Joey will be featured in The New York Times bestselling author Cathy Scott's upcoming biography novel of the life of true crime best selling author Ann Rule.
+The Museum of Modern Art , MoMA exhibited Joey's 16mm film work (2022).
+The Ann Arbor Film Festival (2023) presented Joey's experimental films screened at the legendary Michigan State theatre.
+The CineSalon Experimental Film Festival in Cork City, Ireland (2024) presented Joey's VHS/Hi8 experimental cinema in Cork, Ireland.
+Joey's career in music is featured in Lamb of God's guitarist Mark Morton's (2024) memoir book, 'Desolation: a Heavy Metal Memoir' Joey will be featured in The NY Times bestselling author Cathy Scott's upcoming biography book (2025) on the life of true crime best selling author Ann Rule.
+Joey is also interviewed and featured in an upcoming international documentary (2025) for GoGoGo Films and French-German public TV channel ARTE about the impact of the death penalty on the families and loved ones of executed violent offenders, and The NY Times Best Selling novel, ' The Stranger Beside Me'.

 Writings.JPG